Tunisia leader, Bill Clinton among Nobel nominees

 The protests got a nod from the Nobel committee in 2011, when Yemeni protest leader Tawakkol Karman shared the prize with Liberian President Ellen Johnsen Sirleaf and Liberian peace activist Leymah Gbowee.

-Among the 231 nominees are 43 organizations, said Geir Lundestad, executive secretary to the Norwegian Nobel Committee.
+Among the 231 nominees are 43 organisations, said Geir Lundestad, executive secretary to the Norwegian Nobel Committee.

 The winner is announced in October every year, and receives the prize at a ceremony on December 10.